 Total Cost of Campaign = Total Impressions ÷ 1000 x CPM

 Total Impressions = Cost of Campaign ÷ CPM x 1,000

 You may also want to calculate your cost per click for your CPM campaign, even though you are not paying for clicks.
 This is NOT the same as what paying by CPC would cost if that is how you were paying the publisher or ad network.

 Cost per Click = Total Campaign Spend ÷ Total Click-throughs

 Monitor Your Spend and Results

 For most businesses, it makes sense to do a mix of CPC and CPM advertising depending on the goals of the campaign and the expected costs.
-You can make certain valid assumptions about which payment method is likely to work better for a given campaign, but the only way to be sure is continuous monitoring and a knowledge of CPM calculation.
+You can make certain valid assumptions about which payment method is likely to work better for a given campaign, but the only way to be sure is through continuous monitoring and knowledge of CPM calculation.